tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 As you can see, using a lambda expression with receiver greatly simplifies the code needed to create your menu.
 Lambda expressions are not only useful for setup and creation but also for configuration.
-They are commonly used in building DSLs for APIs, UI frameworks and configuration builders to produce streamlined code, allowing you to focus more easily on the underlying code structure and logic.
+They are commonly used in building DSLs for APIs, UI frameworks, and configuration builders to produce streamlined code, allowing you to focus more easily on the underlying code structure and logic.

 Kotlin's ecosystem has many examples of this design pattern, such as in the [`buildList()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-list.html)